Edges of Darkness

-Edges of Darkness is a 2008 American direct to video horror film directed by Jason Horton and Blaine Cade.
-The plot is about three interconnected tales of terror set against the backdrop of a zombie apocalypse.
+Edges of Darkness is a 2008 American independent horror anthology film directed by Jason Horton and Blaine Cade.
+The film consists of three interconnected stories set during a zombie apocalypse.

 Plot

-Edges of Darkness tells the tales of three groups of survivors held up in an apartment complex during a zombie apocalypse.
-With their food supply dwindling, a vampire couple kidnaps a young girl.
-They intend to bleed her slowly to survive, but things don't go exactly as planned.
-Dean, an obsessed horror writer is holed up with his neglected wife, Dana.
-Dean keeps his sanity by burying himself in his writing.
-He installs a new processor to run his computer on their limited generator power, but soon finds out there's a high price to pay.
-Heather, a survival nut, rescues a young mother and her son from a horde of zombies.
-She takes them back to the complex.
-However, she soon discovers the mother and son are on the run from a group of renegade priests hellbent on destroying the boy.
+Edges of Darkness follows three groups of survivors sheltering in an apartment complex during a zombie apocalypse.
+With their food supply dwindling, a vampire couple kidnaps a young girl, intending to feed on her slowly.
+Dean, an obsessive horror writer, isolates himself with his neglected wife, Dana, and installs a mysterious new processor that allows his computer to run without electricity, only to discover that it draws its power from living beings.
+Heather, a survivalist, rescues a young mother and her son from zombies and brings them back to the apartment complex, where she learns that the pair are being pursued by a group of renegade priests who intend to destroy the boy.